joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/basics-of-touch-input.md

 Fortunately, the ActionScript API for developing touch applications includes classes, methods, and properties to determine the support for touch or multitouch input in the runtime environment.
-The API you use to determine support for touch input are the “discovery API” for touch event handling.
+The API you use to determine support for touch input are the "discovery API" for touch event handling.

 <div>